-You should remove jars from your oven, dishwasher, or other source of sterilization only when they are ready to be used.
-Otherwise, they can cooldown too much and will be exposed to more bacteria.
+You should remove jars from your oven, dishwasher, or other sources of sterilization only when they are ready to be used.
+Otherwise, they can cool down too much and will be exposed to more bacteria.

 On that note, you should always sterilize more jars than you think you might need.
 You want to have plenty of jars on hand in case you prepare more canning ingredients than you initially thought!

 When you are preparing to sterilize your jars, make sure the area around your canning surface is completely clean.
 There’s no point in spending all this time sterilizing your jars if the rest of the area is filthy!

 Your jars can easily pick up bacteria and other contaminants from the surrounding area.
 Therefore, any place you set your jars down – such as dish towels or bare countertops – should be clean and fresh.